-But as a former Manhattan resident, even a long weekend is a tough amount of time to cram all of my favorite activities into, though we sure gave it our all.
+But even a long weekend in NYC is a startlingly short amount of time to cram all of my favorite activities into.

-We took Amtrak over from Boston, hopped a yellow cab from Penn Station, then dropped our luggage off in Midtown at the Plaza Hotel.
+We arrived early morning via Amtrak from Boston, hopped a yellow cab from Penn Station, then dropped our luggage off in Midtown at the Plaza Hotel.
 While we waited, we wandered through the subterranean Plaza Food Hall and snacked on treats from its many vendors, then took a stroll through Central Park.

 One of the Plaza’s greatest assets is its location: Its 58th Street entrance literally opens out onto Central Park.
 Walking around Central Park with the first hints of a full blown spring peeking from the branches and ground is a great way to orient yourself and also to get a bit of a respite from the frenetic energy of a city eight-million-people strong that never rests.